erbuka/raytracing/readme.md

 - the __SkyBox__ class, which renders a sky with a light source (sun/moon).
 - the __ColorBackground__ class, which renders a solid color as a background.

-If not background is specified, black is used.
+If no background is specified, black is used.

 ### Rendering